Breakdancing proposed as new sport by 2024 Olympics: Organisers

 Tony Estanguet, the head of the Paris 2024 organising committee, said the inclusion of the four sports responded to a need to make the Olympics "more urban" and "more artistic".

+The choice of the four sports still needs to be rubberstamped by the International Olympic Committee.

-Breakdancing appeared at last year's Summer Youth Olympic Games in Buenos Aires, in the form of "battles" - or duels - decided by judges, and falls under the auspices of the World Dance Sport Federations (WDSF).
+Breakdancing appeared at the 2018 Youth Olympics in Buenos Aires, in the form of "battles".

-The IOC and OCOG have already said the number of participating athletes will be capped at 10,500, a reduction from the Tokyo maximum, for the 2024 Games, limiting the hopes of team sports.
+The IOC had announced that the number of competitors in 2024 would be limited to 10,500, which limited the scope to include additional sports.

-Local organisers also suggested the need for the construction of new permanent venues would likely count against sports pushing to be included.
+But the organisers said the inclusion of the four sports would not necessitate the construction of permanent facilities.